simpleanalytics/docs/_docs/55_events/50_server-side.md

 ---
-title: Server side
+title: Server-side
 category: events
 permalink: /events/server-side
-last_modified_at: 2023-03-27
+last_modified_at: 2023-11-15
 ---

-We allow data to be sent server side or from mobile apps.

-You can send us the regular data point fields and include [metadata](/metadata).

-To view this data, it's usually enough to use the [Events Explorer](/events-explorer), but you can also create [goals](/goals) for events you check often.
+Server-side and mobile app data submissions are supported, allowing for the transmission of standard data points along with [metadata](/metadata).
+Access and analyze this data through the [Events Explorer](/events-explorer) or create [goals](/goals) for frequent event monitoring.

-## Sending data
+## Data submission

-The following information is targeted at developers.
-Don't get scared away, they know what this means.

-Customer can send their data to this endpoint: `https://queue.simpleanalyticscdn.com/events`.
-It should be JSON.

-It's advised to include the user agent of the device because the defaults could be detected as robots.
+Developers can submit data to `https://queue.simpleanalyticscdn.com/events` using JSON format.

+### User agent guidelines

+To prevent misidentification as a robot, avoid using default user agents from request libraries.
+These often contain terms like `bot`, `crawl`, `python-requests/...`, `curl/...`, `node-fetch/...`, or `axios/...`.
+Instead, use a custom user agent format, such as `ServerSide/1.0 (+https://www.yourwebsite.com/)`.

-### Events
+### Event data structure

-Example payload of the data for an event:
+For event tracking, structure your payload as follows:

 ```json
 {